eBooks, Guides, & Reports • 10 MIN READ

 Standards are a critical factor when initiating financial transactions and reporting financial activity.
 An international standard is a way to simplify interoperability between service providers and clients, and enable the efficient, consistent and secure exchange of files.

-The ISO 20022 financial messaging standard was designed to remedy this, as a flexible framework providing an internationally agreed business message syntax, where user organizations and developers will use the same message structure, form and meaning to exchange transaction information globally.
+As a flexible framework, the ISO 20022 financial messaging standard provides an internationally agreed business message syntax, where user organizations and developers will use the same message structure, form and meaning to exchange transaction information globally across all major currencies.

 Watch our webinar ISO 20022: A global shift in the payments industry